PavithraaDeenadayalan/VulnHub/README.md

 **Ideas for New Modules:**
 - A02: Cryptographic Failures
-- A07: Cross-Site Scripting (XSS)
-- A08: Insecure Deserialization
+- A04:  Insecure Design
-- A10: Server-Side Request Forgery (SSRF)

 ---

 <div align="center">

 **⭐ Star this repo if VulnHub helped you learn! ⭐**

-Built with ❤️ for healthcare cybersecurity education
+Built with ❤️ for cybersecurity education

+</div>

 *Last Updated: January 2025 | Version 1.0*

-</div>